Yandrut/gmail-at/README.md

-Task for using Selenoid API with any mail service, with few simple scenarios
+Task for using Selenide API with any mail service, with few simple scenarios

 **Task description:**
 ![img.png](readmeContent/img_4.png)